lucaspcram/BugWorld/CONTRIBUTING.md

 # Contributing

-Contribution is pretty simple.
+Contributing is pretty simple.
 BugWorld prefers that you submit changes using a forking workflow.
 For this, you will need a GitHub account.
 The basic workflow for contributing is outlined below.